Israeli, U.S. officials land in UAE, Kushner urges Palestinians to negotiate

 “Wishing us all salaam, peace and shalom, have a safe flight,” the pilot, Captain Tal Becker, said on the intercom, in Arabic, English and Hebrew, using all three languages to also announce the flight number and destination.

+Hours before the plane landed, three people were killed and several others were injured in two separate explosions in Abu Dhabi and UAE tourism hub Dubai, police and local media said.

+The Abu Dhabi government media office said two people were killed in the blast in the capital, which the National daily reported hit KFC and Hardee’s restaurants, which are located on a main road leading to the airport.

-Reporting by Dan Williams and Jeffrey Heller; Additional reporting by Rami Ayyub; Writing by Dan Williams and Jeffrey Heller; Editing by Peter Cooney, Toby Chopra, William Maclean
+Reporting by Dan Williams and Jeffrey Heller; Additional reporting by Rami Ayyub and Nidal al-Mughrabi; Writing by Dan Williams and Jeffrey Heller; Editing by William Maclean